kw-lee/DeepVE/README.md

-# PM25 Prediction with Confidence Interval Using Deep Learning
+# Variance Estimation using Deep Learning with PM25 Datasets

 ## Data